 - Standard notational practices in treble, bass and c clefs.

 - Conventional beaming practices in simple and compound meters.

 - All major and minor (natural, harmonic, and melodic) scales.

 - The spelling and recognition of simple intervals.

 - The key signatures of all major and minor keys.

 - The spelling and recognition of major, minor, and augmented triads.

-The Theory Diagnostic Examination determines students who are at risk of not performing well in Music Theory 1.
+The Theory Diagnostic Examination determines students who are at risk of not performing well in Musicianship & Analysis 1.
 For those students, and students unable to take the examination, we recommend doing one of the following before entering:

 For self study, we recommend the purchase of one of the following: